aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/hyperlink/_index.md

 ### getTextToDisplay() {#getTextToDisplay--}

+<b>@deprecated.</b> Please use the 'textToDisplay' property instead.
 Represents the text to be displayed for the specified hyperlink.
 The default value is the address of the hyperlink.

 ```javascript
 getTextToDisplay() : string;